 ½ cup of raw honey (or more depending how sweet you like it)

 Superfeast blends-chaga, mason’s mushrooms or He shou wu

-doTERRA essential oils or other food grade essential oil (for example wild orange, on guard, cinnamon, zendocrine, manuka or lemon)
+Food grade essential oil (for example wild orange, cinnamon, manuka or lemon)

 (Remember pure essential oils are potent.
 I wouldn’t use any more than 4 drops for this recipe total)

 Add filtered water, elderberries, ginger, cinnamon and clove to a saucepan with a lid (NOT honey).